Get a free, no obligation personal loan quote with rates as low as 6.99%

 For some parents, the costs that accompany the care and upbringing of children can strain their finances.
 From housing to education, clothing to food, parents struggle to pay bills.
-Some parents take out a personal loan because of the cost of braces or unforseen bills.
+Some parents take out a personal loan because of the cost of braces or unforeseen bills.

 That is why both the federal and provincial governments provide many programs to help reduce parents’ financial burden.
-Some programs put money directly into parents’ bank account on a regular basis, while others provide federal tax credits and GST/HST rebates.
+Some programs put money directly into parents’ bank accounts on a regular basis, while others provide federal tax credits and GST/HST rebates.

 One popular type of benefit program is the Canada Child Benefit (CCB).